Posted December 8

 I had a tent to myself which was a good thing as I did not sleep well despite eradicating the sandflies that made it in to the tent.
 Unfortunately I couldn’t avoid them completely when outside.
 Salt water tends to wash DEET off your hands when paddling, so the tops of my hands continued to be target for the annoying pests whenever we were paddling close to shore.
 If I ever do this again I’ll bring my paddling gloves.

 The rain creates scenery that’s very different from the postcard views we got in Milford Sound.
 Every gully in the surrounding mountains turned into a cascading waterfall.
 I ended the second day exhausted and returned to my spot in Te Anau where I reunited with my Dutch friends, one of whom had been happy to stay in my room the night I was away.
-I decided to stay an extra night and give myself a rest day.
+I decided to break from the rough plan I had made, stay an extra night and give myself a rest day, then figure out what to do next as I’ve already had some useful feedback from my fellow travelers.